 Additionally, grubs produce castings, which improve the nutrient content in your compost.
 Black soldier fly larvae grubs process composting materials that are in various stages of decay, from fresh, right through to almost finished compost.

 Many avid gardeners buy and add compost-grade female black soldier fly larvae (using rubber gloves) to their compost system to produce a rich substance that can be added directly to garden soil.

 When the grubs mature, they continue to lay more eggs in the compost pile, hence continuing the process indefinitely.

-As the grubs move through the compost, they also aerate the compost via the tunnels they dig as they chew away on the banana peels and other organic material, thereby allowing air and moisture to penetrate more deeply.
+As the grubs move through the compost, they also aerate the compost via the tunnels they dig as they chew away on the composting banana peels and other organic material, thereby allowing air and moisture to penetrate more deeply.

 These tunnels also make room for additional waste materials supplied by grubs through their digestion process.

 Disadvantages of Grubs in Compost Pile

 While grubs are a valuable asset to your compost heap, they can become a nuisance, especially adult grubs present in large quantities.

 If your compost bin is not secured tightly, the grubs can make their way and create havoc in your lawn and garden.